-There are five types of traumatic brain injuries with which every Columbus lawyer is familiar.
+There are five types of TBI cases that our Columbus brain injury lawyers regularly handle.
 These injuries vary in how they occur, and their severity can differ substantially.
 The common factor among these types of injuries is that they can result in permanent damage, causing you to incur expensive medical costs for treatment and drastically affecting your life.

 Arguably the most well-known traumatic brain injury; concussions are also considered by some to be the least-severe.
 These injuries still represent a risk of permanent consequences and should not be taken lightly.
 Concussions happen when an impact to the head shakes the brain hard enough to damage it.
 This injury can lead to an array of symptoms including headaches, nausea, confusion, and even personality changes.
 The symptoms of a concussion often manifest well after the injury occurs, making them challenging to diagnose and treat.